OSS-Hackathon/IranOpenSourceHackathon/first/README.md

 In this readme and in [the code of conduct][COC], keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when appearing in caps lock and in bold, are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).
 This is not a software spec document, but still the extra clarity helps avoiding confusion.

+👉 If you are a maintainer and want to enter some of your repositories in the hackathon so our participants will contribute to them, check [this section][MAINTS].

 > ⚠️⚠️ **NOTICE**
 >